 Barus Building, 340 Brook St, Providence, RI

 M.A.T.
-Elementary Education: Eight courses: seven graduate level courses in teaching and pedagogy including student teaching, and one elective in education studies.
+Elementary Education: Eight courses: six graduate level courses in teaching and pedagogy including student teaching, one course in cultural and linguistic diversity, and one elective in education studies.

 M.A.T.
 Secondary Education (English, History/Social Studies, Science): Eight courses: four graduate level courses in teaching and pedagogy including student teaching, one elective in education studies, and three courses in the area of content specialization.

 It is not necessary for applicants to have prior teaching experience or coursework in education, although prior work with children or adolescents is expected.
-All applicants are required to complete an in-person, phone, or Skype interview with the appropriate faculty director.
+Once applicants have submitted an application, selected applicants will be invited to interview with the appropriate faculty director.
+While in-person interviews are preferred, it is possible to arrange Skype or phone interviews.
 See below for specific program requirements.
 Prospective applicants with questions about their coursework or academic background are urged to contact the appropriate faculty director.

 - Elementary Education: Bachelor's degree in any field with coursework in child development and multicultural issues.
-Faculty director: Jennifer Lindsay
+Faculty director: Sarah Leibel

 - Secondary English: Bachelor's degree in English or related field.
 Faculty director: Laura Snyder

 - Secondary History/Social Studies: Bachelor's degree in history or a social science.
-Faculty director: Brian Fong
+Faculty director: Eric Shed

 - Secondary Science: Bachelor's degree in biology, chemistry, physics, or closely related field.
 Faculty director: Dan Bisaccio